vxp101/VerySpecificWebpage/README.md

-Skip required ads at the touch of a button for a service i used when i listened to audio books
+Skip required ads at the touch of a button. this was for an audiobook service that forced ads to listen to the next 10 chapters